Aspire, Adult Education

 ESOL — English for Speakers of Other Languages

 Cincinnati Public Schools offers Aspire, an adult basic and literacy education programs, with free day and evening classes for adult learners.
 Aspire is part of the Ohio Department of Higher Education.
-CPS' Aspire program (formerly called ABLE), serving adults since the 1960s, receives funds as part of a collaborative partnership with River City Correctional Center and Education Matters Centers.
+CPS' Aspire program (formerly called ABLE), serving adults since the 1960s, receives state and federal funds as part of a collaborative partnership with River City Correctional Center and Education Matters Centers.

 To motivate, educate and prepare adults to develop the academic and essential skills necessary to become more effective leaders at home, work and in the community.